Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

 What this workflow does and what it does not

-Quick technical reference for engineers and QA managers evaluating fit before reading further.
+Quick technical reference for AM process engineers and QA managers evaluating fit before reading further.

 Evidence Box (QC-Ready)

-Powder spreading instability in powder beds—leading to streaks, voids, inconsistent powder layer thickness, and poor powder bed density—often caused by subtle changes in powder surface condition rather than obvious process parameter shifts.
+Powder spreading instability, recoater streaks, bare spots, inconsistent layer thickness, and poor powder bed density, often caused by subtle changes in powder surface condition (moisture, oxidation, contamination) that are invisible to a visual inspection.

 Contact angle (static/advancing/receding) for powder wetting trends